|

 their databases onto the web.
 However, facing the magnitude of the potential market in cyberspace and under the pressure of competition, this

+attitude might have to change soon.
 In addition to the Chinese domestic CD-ROM production, some western publishers

 also produce CD-ROMs for their Chinese legal publications, for instance, CCH